 YORKSHIRE DANCE, LEEDS

-Launched by Charlotte Vincent and Yorkshire Dance in March 2012, Juncture is an initiative, designed to bring new work, professional development, critical debate and innovative performance practice to Yorkshire.
+Launched by Charlotte Vincent and Yorkshire Dance in March 2012, Juncture was an initiative, designed to bring new work, professional development, critical debate and innovative performance practice to Yorkshire.

 Juncture was conceived by Charlotte Vincent in collaboration with Yorkshire Dance, and the inaugural programme was curated by Charlotte in March 2012: four weeks of residencies, performances, workshops, a symposium and critical debates, programmed with an emphasis on female-led work and experimental, cross-disciplinary practice.